imwaymaran/Relational-Database/periodic_table_database_project/README.md

 # Build a Periodic Table Database
-A Bash script to get information about chemical elements from a periodic table database..
+A Bash script to get information about chemical elements from a periodic table database.

 The project was completed as part of the [Relation Database certification](https://www.freecodecamp.org/learn/relational-database/build-a-periodic-table-database-project/build-a-periodic-table-database).